The Lake (TV series): Development

 In early August 2021, Amazon ordered its first scripted Canadian Amazon Original series, The Lake.
 Julian Doucet serves as writer and executive producer, with Michael Souther and Teza Lawrence also executive producing under their production company Amaze Film + Television.
 In May 2022, Jordan Canning and Paul Fox were revealed as directors.
 On July 13, 2022, Amazon renewed the series for a second season.

 The plot is based in part on the real-life experiences of series creator Julian Doucet.

 Casting

 With the series announcement, Jordan Gavaris, Julia Stiles, and Madison Shamoun were cast as the leads.
 Jon Dore, Carolyn Scott, Natalie Lisinska, Travis Nelson, Declan Whaley, and Terry Chen were also cast.
 Lauren Holly as Mimsy, Max Amani, and Jhaleil Swaby have joined the second season.

 Filming

 Filming began on August 5, 2021 in North Bay, Ontario, Canada.
 Filming wrapped on September 1, 2021.
 The second season began production on August 15, 2022 and wrapped on September 29, 2022 in North Bay, Ontario.

+Reception

+For the first season, the review aggregator website Rotten Tomatoes reported a 63% approval score with an average rating of 5.3/10 based on 8 reviews.

 Release

-The Lake premiered on Amazon Prime Video on June 17, 2022.
+The first season of The Lake premiered on Amazon Prime Video on June 17, 2022.
+The second season premiered on June 9, 2023.